camoo/enkap-edd-gateway/README.md

 3. Install the plugin by pressing the \"Install\" button.
 4. Activate the plugin by pressing the \"Activate\" button.
 5. Open the settings page for Easy Digital Downloads and click the \"Payment Gateways\" tab.
-6. Click on the sub tab for \"E-nkap Payment\".
+6. Click on the sub tab for \"SmobilPay for e-commerce Payment\".
 7. Configure your Enkap Gateway settings.

 #### More details can be found on the [documentation website](https://support.enkap.cm)